 To protect against Emotet the US CERT recommends to “implement filters at the email gateway to filter out emails with known malspam indicators” [USCERT].

-Hornetsecurity’s Spam and Malware Protection, with the highest detection rates on the market, already detected and blocked the reemerged Emotet malspam.
+Hornetsecurity’s Spam Filter and Malware Protection, with the highest detection rates on the market, already detected and blocked the reemerged Emotet malspam.
 Hornetsecurity’s Advanced Threat Protection extends this protection by also detecting yet unknown threats.

 Beyond blocking the incoming Emotet emails defenders can use public available information by the Cryptolaemus team, a voluntary group of IT security people banding together to fight Emotet.
 They provide new information daily via their website [CryptolaemusWeb].
 There you can obtain the latest C2 IP list for finding and/or blocking C2 traffic.
 For real-time updates you can follow their Twitter account [CryptolaemusTwitter].